 Sharon (Alexandra Bastedo)becomes aware of Richard and Craig, reflected in the ice of her drink

-"Operation Deep Feeze" was broadcast by ATV and Yorkshire TV on 30 October 1968, although it was screened at other times by other ITV stations
+"Operation Deep Feeze" was broadcast by ATV and Yorkshire TV on 30 October 1968, although as it was not a "fully networked" show, the episode was screened at other dates and times by other ITV stations